Lagos State, Nigeria: Cities of Peace

 Designating Ikorodu, Lagos as an International Cities of Peace is indeed a welcome advantage The Lead of the Network, Ayo already has a Conflict Resolution firm, First Conflict Resolution Services Inc. registered in Nigeria which includes a Mediation & Peace Education Center and Library as well.

-IKORODU, NIGERIA: LAGOA STATE CITIES OF PEACE
+IKORODU, NIGERIA: LAGOS STATE CITIES OF PEACE

 Ambassador Ivy King